 NVIDIA DOCA PCC Application Guide

-This document provides a DOCA PCC implementation on top of NVIDIA® BlueField® DPU.
+This document provides a DOCA PCC implementation on top of NVIDIA® BlueField® networking p latform .

 Programmable Congestion Control (PCC) allows users to design and implement their own congestion control (CC) algorithm, giving them the flexibility to work out an optimal solution to handle congestion in their clusters.
-On BlueField-3, PCC is provided as a component of DOCA.
+On BlueField-3 networking p latforms , PCC is provided as a component of DOCA.

 The application leverages the DOCA PCC API to provide users the flexibility to manage allocation of DPA resources according to their requirements.